fanfeilong/exceltk/README.md

 Excel toolkit.
-Table SHOULD be edit by advanced GUI applications, BUT convert to any other formats.
+Table SHOULD be edit by advanced GUI applications, BUT convert to any other format.

 # Features
   - Convert Excel table to MarkDown Table